The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 This image from Aya demonstrates in slightly more detail what the auto-attack timer you'll see in-game is.
 It essentially shows the best and worst times to press RoW.
 Green is the best, Red is awful, and orange is fine.
 The closer to green the orange is the better, the further away from green orange is, the worse.
 It is not worth holding RoW multiple GCDs for more favorable auto-attack timer alignment; this is simply to be used to identify a better injection point in the early/late weave window.

-Upon installing the plugin via triggernometry, it should look something like this:
+Upon installing the plugin via Triggernometry, it should look something like this:

 ![](/img/mnkguide_0016_aatrigger.png)\